Second presidency of Donald Trump: Ukraine

-Trump emphasized that European nations should shoulder the primary burden of assistance and pressed Ukrainian President Volodymyr Zelenskyy to take greater responsibility in securing peace.
+Trump emphasized that European nations should shoulder the primary burden of assistance and pressed Ukrainian president Volodymyr Zelenskyy to take greater responsibility in securing peace.
 He further hinted that Ukraine may eventually face difficult choices, including potential territorial concessions, to bring the conflict to an end.

 In September 2025, Trump urged Europe to stop buying Russian oil and start putting economic pressure on China for funding Russia's war effort.
-Treasury Secretary Scott Bessent said the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us."
+Treasury Secretary Scott Bessent said the Trump administration is "prepared to increase pressure on Russia, but we need our European partners to follow us".

 In September 2025, the Trump administration approved the delivery of the first two packages of weapons to Ukraine from US stockpiles totalling approximately $1 billion, which would be paid for by NATO allies, under the new mechanism called Prioritized Ukraine Requirements List (PURL).
 The mechanism aims to deliver aid worth up to $10 billion.
 On September 27, 2025, President Zelenskyy announced a $90 billion arms agreement with the United States in works.

 On October 22, 2025, the United States imposed sanctions on Russian energy companies Rosneft and Lukoil, affecting their customers in China and India.

+In November 2025, Trump proposed a peace plan that would require Ukraine to cede territory in the Donbas, including Ukrainian-controlled parts of Donetsk Oblast.
+The plan would also freeze the front lines in Kherson Oblast and Zaporizhzhia Oblast.